fear-rush/portfolio-rewrite/src/content/projects/tandur.md

 ## Acknowledgements

-I would like to express our sincere gratitude to the following individuals for their invaluable contributions to the development of the Tandur IoT system:
+I would like to express our sincere gratitude to following individuals for their invaluable contributions to the development of Tandur IoT system:

 - **Ave Syah Shina**
 - **Ilham Sukarsa**